Every team needs a Manager to organise the players (and parents!), communicate with the team and assist the Team Coach.

 Suggestions for a smooth season

-Find out the best method of communicating with your parents/players – email, Messenger group, WhatsApp group, etc.
+Find out the best method of communicating with your parents/players and coaches under the age of 18.
+This can be via email, Messenger group, group messaging app, etc.

 Each week, send a reminder to your team listing playing time, court allocation, what time they need to be there, and any other important information (e.g. a reminder to make sure nails are trimmed).